DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     - *CLIENT_SECRET* is listed in your ODM Application, section **General** / **Client Credentials**
     - *USERNAME* *PASSWORD* have been created from 'Create at least one user that belongs to this new group.' section.

-     by introspecting the id_token value with this online tool [https://jwt.ms](https://jwt.ms).
-You should get:
+     By introspecting the id_token value with this online tool [https://jwt.ms](https://jwt.ms), you should get:
-     You should get :

     ```
     {